National Instruments Corporation (NATI) Shares Down Despite Recent Market Volatility

 NATI’s Market Performance

-The stock of National Instruments Corporation (NATI) has seen a 2.31% increase in the past week, with a -2.21% drop in the past month, and a 37.24% gain in the past quarter.
-The volatility ratio for the week is 1.38%, and the volatility levels for the past 30 days are at 1.56% for NATI.
-The simple moving average for the last 20 days is 0.74% for NATI stock, with a simple moving average of 24.08% for the last 200 days.
+The stock of National Instruments Corporation (NATI) has seen a 1.45% increase in the past week, with a 2.96% rise in the past month, and a 42.51% gain in the past quarter.
+The volatility ratio for the week is 1.38%, and the volatility levels for the past 30 days are at 1.50% for NATI.
+The simple moving average for the last 20 days is 2.61% for NATI stock, with a simple moving average of 25.79% for the last 200 days.

 Analysts’ Opinion of NATI